Schulze Baking Company Plant

 Schulze Baking Company Plant is a factory building located on the South Side of Chicago, Illinois, United States.
 It is located at 40 East Garfield Boulevard (also described as 55th Street and Wabash Avenue) in the Washington Park community area in Cook County.
 Built in 1914, the building was listed on the National Register of Historic Places on November 12, 1982.
 Originally built for the Schulze Baking Company, it was the home of the Hostess Brands' Butternut Bread until 2004.

 The building features a terra cotta exterior with ornamentation that pays tribute to Louis Sullivan.
 The original flooring is made of reinforced concrete.
 In the early 21st century, the building fell into a state of disrepair.
-In 2016, however, a developer stated that the building was being rehabilitated for adaptive reuse in 2017 and following years as a data center.
+Plans to rehabilitate the building into a data center have failed to materialize, and the Plant's future remains uncertain.
+In 2024, Preservation Chicago listed it as among the city's most at-risk buildings for demolition.